Category Archives: Marriage

 “I am my beloved’s and my beloved is mine.”

-I love you, my husband.
-And I am proud to be your wife.
-I am truly grateful to the Lord for joining us together to share the remainder of our days.
+I love you, my husband, and I am proud to be your wife.
+I am genuinely grateful to the Lord for bringing us together to share the remainder of our days.
 As we celebrate our twenty-eighth wedding anniversary, may our constant love nourish and sustain each other until the end of time.

 You can read about him in Chapter 42 of my book: “Running in Heels: A Memoir of Grit and Grace